mBoegvald/whiteboard_app/index.md

 1. To check your version write `python3 -V`

-2. To create an environment named bank_project write `python3 -m venv ibm-env`
+2. To create an environment named ibm-env write `python3 -m venv ibm-env`

 3. Navigate to the directory where your environment is located and write `source ibm-env/bin/activate` to activate your environment